Ulcerative Colitis: Facts From a Survivor

 The most defining symptom being a bloody stool along with abdominal pain.
-Most people will start showing symptoms by having diarrhea, as well as a severe urgency when they have to use the restroom.
-This can often cause ulcerative colitis to become confused with irritable bowel syndrome.
-For this reason, many people are first diagnosed with irritable bowel syndrome (ibs) before being diagnosed correctly.
+Most people will start showing signs by having diarrhea, as well as a severe urgency when they have to use the restroom, which can often cause ulcerative colitis to become confused with irritable bowel syndrome.
+For this reason, many people are misdiagnosed with irritable bowel syndrome (IBS) before being diagnosed correctly.

 - eye problems

 - joint pain